ClainoLabs/asymmetric-identity-certifier/README.md

    - The encrypted certificate can be decrypted using the AES key
    - The decrypted certificate contains:
      - The user's principal ID
-     - A timestamp of when the certificate was issued
+     - A timestamp of when the certificate was issued in seconds from 1970-01-01
      - An ECDSA signature from the canister

 4. **Signature Validation**